Learning to drive with Cerebral Palsy

 If I could drive, I would be able to drive to work, get to medical appointments and do my shopping much more conveniently.
 My mum doesn’t have a car, so by doing this I am looking to support her as well.
 At the moment I am limited to just one bag of shopping per trip as that’s all I can carry.
 I have done online shopping in the past but that’s not always easy to obtain.

 I was learning new things, my confidence was growing

-Just over a year ago I felt able to continue learning to drive, so I contacted QEF for a new assessment, as it was 16 years since my last one, so lots of things had changed.
-I had my assessment in September 2019 which showed I needed a few additional elements on top of the steering aid and driving an automatic car, to help me use indicators and ideally an electric hand brake and seat controls as well.
+A couple of years ago I felt able to continue learning to drive, so I contacted QEF for a new assessment, as it was 16 years since my last one, so lots of things had changed.
+I had my assessment in September 2019 which showed I needed a few additional elements to help me use indicators and ideally an electric hand brake and seat controls as well.
 I started lessons again in October 2019.
 The lessons were going well, and my instructor was really good and supportive.
 I was learning new things, my confidence was growing; I was developing my multi-tasking skills more, reacting to the road and managing the car.
-But then the service had to close.
+But then the service had to close due to the pandemic.

 It was the safest thing to do at that time though, I didn’t feel safe with everything that was going on - I was anxious.
-I asked if stopping the lessons could be on the horizon and a week later, they confirmed that all lessons would have to stop.
 This has been another pause in my learning to drive.
 It's been unfortunate but I have been doing my theory again during lockdown.
 I passed my theory test back in 2007 but it lapsed due to my pause in learning.
 It’s putting theory into practice that I am missing out on, as I can’t practice outside lessons.

 Their advice is invaluable - its not just about learning to drive